GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 1. Create a Cloud SQL instance named `hellodb` with a Postgres database by running the following command:

-        gcloud sql instances create hellodb --region=us-central \
+        gcloud sql instances create hellodb --region=us-central1 \
           --database-version=POSTGRES_9_6 --tier=db-g1-small

-    You may choose a region other than `us-central` if there is one closer to your location.
+    You may choose a region other than `us-central1` if there is one closer to your location.

 1. Get the _connection name_ for your Cloud SQL instance by running the